 Many Marine spouses are experts at networking, but often these networks are cultivated around children, deployment support, PCSing, social groups, or religious activities.
-When you are looking for employment start with the network you already have, continue to cultivate it, and start growing your professional network both in person and online.
+When looking for employment, start with the network you already have, continue to cultivate it, and start growing your professional network both in-person and online.

 - Your friends & family

 - Other Marine spouses from your Marine’s unit

 - Other Marine spouses at your installation that you meet through installation programs (like Marine Corps Family Team Building and the Volunteer Program)

 - Other parents from your child’s school, scout troop, sports team, or other activities

 - Other members at your place of worship, the gym, volunteer organizations, or social clubs

 Know your online networks:

 - Social media.
 Sites like Facebook and LinkedIn.
 These may include people from the list above (your in-person network).
 Did you know that military spouses are eligible for a 1-year LinkedIn premium job seeker account with each permanent change of station, career change or job loss?
 Register your free account.